basho/basho_docs/source/languages/en/riak/intro-v20.md

 explains some of the theoretical nuances behind the distinction between DVVs and vector clocks and offers instructions on implementing DVVs.

+## Ring Resizing

+In previous versions of Riak, the size of a cluster's [[ring|Clusters#The-Ring]] was more or less fixed for the entire life cycle of the cluster.
+Resizing the ring was possible, but it was a tricky and failure-prone operation.
+In version 2.0, ring resizing has been dramatically simplified.
+Our [[Ring Resizing]] doc explains how.

 ## New Client Libraries

 While Basho offered official [[client libraries]] for Java, Ruby,